Updated August 16, 2021.

 I really love making gluebooks!
 Making collages using trash from around my house is almost a meditative experience for me, and I like the act of cutting and pasting things into a notebook.
-Also, I like not having to pull out a bunch of art supplies– I can literally do this anywhere at any time, I just need a gluestick and some stuff to glue.
+Gluebooks are purely cut-and-paste!

 If you’ve heard of a gluebook but aren’t sure what it is or why you should make one, keep reading: